OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 # From scratch
 ### _An example_: how to setup a new Raspberry Pi for a minimalist Nav Station.
 We will be setting up a [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) with an [eInk 2.13" bonnet](https://learn.adafruit.com/2-13-in-e-ink-bonnet?view=all).

+The eInk technology is quitre interesting here, in the sense that it consumes energy _**only**_ when updating the screen.
+Once something is displayed on the screen, you can pull the plug, whatever's displayed remains displayed.
+As you would see below, there is a web interface that can be used to see - among others - the data displayed on the screen.
+But having the screen allows you not to use any other device to get to the data.

-The NMEA-multiplexer will:
+In the use-case presented here, the NMEA-multiplexer will:
 - Read a GPS
 - Log the data into a file
 - Display the data on the eInk screen
-  - The two buttons can be used to scroll through the available data
+  - The two buttons on the screen's bonnet can be used to scroll through the available data
 - Broadcast the data on TCP:7001
 - Host Web Pages to display the data, manage the system, manage the log files.